 Helen Rittersporn, PMP

-The AnchoredScraps.com purpose and focus encourages others to regularly carve out time to connect with others via “old” styles of correspondence letter writing, such as handwriting notes and sending cards to friends and family.
+The AnchoredScraps.com purpose and focus encourages others to regularly carve out time to connect with others via “old” styles of correspondence letter writing.
+This includes handwriting notes and sending cards to friends and family.
 Whether it is encouraging buying your first fountain pen, or dusting off your typewriter, it’s all fun and a daily journey!

 Helen holds PMI’s Project Management Professional (PMP) ® certification credential through the Project Management Institute (PMI).
 She blogs daily at her site, AnchoredScraps.com, encouraging old-style corresponding letter writing.
 Blog posts topics have included different postcards, stamps, fountain pens, typewriters, postmarks, stationery, scrapbooking, personal organization and other life interests and observations.